rubyreferences/rubyref/_src/intermediate/parsed/lib/yaml/YAML.md

 This module provides a Ruby interface for data serialization in YAML format.

-The underlying implementation is the libyaml wrapper Psych.
+The YAML module is an alias of Psych, the YAML engine for Ruby.

 ## Usage